RahimChunara/rahim.dev/src/pages/me.md

 ### Work Experience

-Till now, I have worked in the following roles and companies:
+Till now, I have working/worked in the following roles and companies:

+- **Software Engineer Intern** at *Mercy Corps Ventures*
 - **Software Engineer Intern** at *Mercy Corps Ventures*
 - **Software Engineer** at *Deloitte*
 - **Software Engineer Intern** at *Space Up Technologies*